Emerson Model 1232 Television-Radio (1956)

 This view reveals how the designers incorporated a radio into a TV.
 The tuning

-capacitor is visible at lower left.
-The radio tubes and transformer cans are hanging downward
+capacitor is at lower left.
+The radio tubes and transformer cans hang downward

 from a small subchassis near the lower center of the photo.
 I'm not sure whether Emerson marketed